shiv198903/junit5sample/README.md

 Below are the notes made during the tutorial.

 Junit4 is around 10 years old.
 Not updated a lot of language features.
 Like lambdas, etc. Had a monolithic architecture.
-Junit5 has a different architecture compared to Junit4.
+Junit5 has a different architecture compared to Junit4 and also supports dependency injection.

 Version 5 has a below components.
 Each has a specific purpose and needs to be included only if there's a need for it.
 Platform - this runs the actual tests.